Lookfar-Backstrap/backstrap/README_backstrap_classic.md

 __Setup First User__
-On startup, the system checks for the user `bsroot` and if it does not find it, a new super-user is created in that name with password `abcd@1234`.

-__CHANGE THIS PASSWORD IMMEDIATELY AND DO NOT DELETE THAT USER IN THE FUTURE!__

-bsroot is a super-user capable of creating accounts with any permissions and those credentials should be treated with care.
+- Using a browser, navigate to http://localhost:3000
+- There should be a prompt for you to add a password for the user "bsroot" which is the super-user which is created by default.
+- Enter a password
+- You should now be able to use the web console to add more users, add endpoints, add models, etc.

+** You may need to log out and log back in after setting up the bsroot user.
+This is a known bug.

 ## Project Structure:
-There are five types of files used in Backstrap projects.
+There are four types of files used in Backstrap projects.

 __Core files__ are those used by the framework and which require no modifications by the developer.
-These are the files included in the npm package included in `node_modules/backstrap-server`.
 Some of these you will likely interact with such as utilities.js (which contains some useful common functions) and dataAccess.js (which has functions for reading and writing to the db), but others require no conscious interaction such as controller.js (which routes requests to the proper method in its corresponding controller file) and BackstrapServer.js (which starts up the server and initializes everything).
 Here is a full list:
 ```
 /common
+/public
+/src
 accessControl.js
 BackstrapServer.js
+backstrapSql.js
 base64.js
 controller.js
 dataAccess.js
-Endpoints_in.json
 endpoints.js
+Endpoints.json
+entityMethods.js
 ErrorObj.js
-jwt.js
-schemaControl.js
+models.js
+schema.js
 serviceRegistration.js
 settings.js
 utilities.js